MainulDip/AndroidDevStudy/101-design-pattern-kotlin.md

 It's a programmable pattern that translates a certain sequence of input into a preset sequence of output.
 In the general world, a macro can be a keyboard shortcut/hotkey to do multiple tasks (not a single task).
 In programming, A macro is a name given to a block of C statements as a pre-processor directive.
 Being a pre-processor, the block of code is communicated to the compiler before entering into the actual coding (main () function).
 A macro is defined with the pre-processor directive.

-* Macro vs Functins: Macros are pre-processed which means that all the macros would be processed before your program compiles.
+* Macro vs Functions: Macros are pre-processed which means that all the macros would be processed before your program compiles.
 However, functions are not preprocessed but compiled.

 ```c
 // macro